9beach/pubgen/README.md

 # Pubgen

-Pubgen is a simple command-line based epub generator.
-With a plain YAML, Pubgen generate the epub for you.
+Pubgen is a command-line based epub generator.
+With a simple YAML, Pubgen make a epub for you.

 ## Installation